BayLibre/android_kernel_common/Documentation/admin-guide/cgroup-v2.rst

 	  dmabuf (npn)
 		Amount of memory used for exported DMA buffers allocated by the cgroup.
-		Stays with the allocating cgroup regardless of how the buffer is shared.
+		Stays with the allocating cgroup regardless of how the buffer is shared unless explicitly transferred.

 	  workingset_refault_anon
 		Number of refaults of previously evicted anonymous pages.